2024 Pacific hurricane season: Hurricane John

-Unnamed tropical storm (Eleven-E)
+Tropical Storm Eleven-E

 An area of low pressure formed offshore of southern Mexico in the Gulf of Tehuantepec on September 30.
 Showers and thunderstorms associated with the low became better organized the following day.
 This trend continued, and on the afternoon of October 1, Tropical Depression Eleven-E formed about 80 nmi south-southeast of Salina Cruz, Oaxaca.
 The depression moved southwestward on October 2, while interacting with a weaker nearby disturbance, which it absorbed.
 The depression continued to produce a large, but poorly organized, area of convection the following day.
 A post-season analysis of scatterometer data revealed that the depression became a tropical storm by early morning on October 2.
 However, strong Isthmus of Tehuantepec winds disrupted the circulation, causing the system to degenerate into a gale-force open trough that afternoon.
 The system's remnants interacted with a stationary front and an area of low pressure in the Gulf of Mexico, contributing the formation of Hurricane Milton in the Atlantic basin.

 Although it remained weak, the system brought heavy rainfall to seven Mexican states, causing rivers and streams to overflow, resulting in two fatalities.
 In Veracruz alone, dozens had to be rescued.
 At least 1,000 were ordered to evacuate due to the storm.